We are delighted to hear that you are interested in giving a new, loving home to one of our cats or kittens!

 - Bringing your cat home.
 Once the paperwork and fee have been finalised, you can either collect your cat or kitten from the fosterer’s home, or we can arrange for a driver to bring your cat safely to your home, as long as you live in our catchment area.

-Be supported.
-You will receive a follow-up call around 4-7 days and 14-21 days after the adoption to check that your new arrival is settled in.
+- Be supported.
+You will receive a follow-up call approximately a week after you have taken your new family member home and again at around 3 weeks to check that your new arrival has settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 Adopting a kitten